CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 12. No Harassment towards players or staff.
 This includes homophobia, threats, racism, sexism, anti-religion, etc.
     - Depending on the severity, it can be a ZERO tolerance situation resulting in a ban.
-    - The ONLY exception is using the word "Nigga."

 13. No voice changers or soundboards; the only exception is DJs and Hobos.